Custom Operators

 then:

-message: "Internal IP {args.target_ip} denied."Semver comparison
+message: "Internal IP {args.target_ip} blocked."Semver comparison

 from packaging.version import Version